mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 I had a work lunch that had me commute to Broadmead for &plusmn;30 minutes on the bike.

 It seems like forever since my coach has put a structured run like this into my inbox; today was my lucky day.
-I ran the strides up Islet Avenue which worked out perfectly for the 30 second efforts.
+I ran the strides up Inlet Avenue which worked out perfectly for the 30 second efforts.
 The warmup was a bit shorter and the cool down a bit longer; this run **felt good**.

 <!---->
 ## SATURDAY SEP 26